About Open Access

 Swinburne researchers: claim or add your work via Swinburne Elements, then Deposit to share your files via Swinburne figshare.

-After review, your work will also be available via Find an Expert (coming soon) and Google Scholar.
+After review, your work will also be available via Find an Expert and Google Scholar.

 To learn more: About Swinburne figshare